george-mcintyre/aida-pva/docs/1_00_User_Guide.md

 # 1 - User Guide to AIDA-PVA

-This is the guide to using the AIDA-PVA system at Stanford National Laboratory.
-AIDA is the Accelerator Integrated Data Access framework developed by SLAC in the early 2000s.
+This is the guide to using the AIDA-PVA system at SLAC National Accelerator Laboratory.
+AIDA is the Accelerator Integrated Data
+Access framework developed by SLAC in the early 2000s.
 AIDA-PVA is the latest version developed in the early 20s.

 If you are already familiar AIDA you can jump